vbier/habpanelviewer/README.md

 - **screen on control**: allows to configure an openHAB item and a regexp to enable the screen backlight
 - **app shortcut**: allows to configure the package name of an app that can then be started from the main menu

-The app does support android from SDK version 24, which means it will run on Android 7 (Nougat) or newer.
+The app does support android from SDK version 23, which means it will run on Android 6 (Marshmallow) or newer.

-It is a work in progress with no guarantees.
-Things that currently need improvement:
-- the regexps are not checked.
-So in case a user specifies an invalid regex, the flashlight or screen backlight will never turn on.
-- the screen backlight should be forced to on while the regexp is met. currently the screen only turns on and then turns off after the system idle time.